tom-henderson/tom-henderson.github.io/_posts/2015-05-12-unifi-python.md

 title: Authenticate Unifi WiFi Guests with Python
 ---

 Unifi WiFi can be configured to use a custom portal for the Guest network.
-As part of a large rollout of Ubiquiti accesspoints, I built a custom guest portal in Django that would allow us to customise the appearance of the guest authentication page to match the brand of each of our locations.
+As part of a large rollout of Ubiquiti access points, I built a custom guest portal in Django that would allow us to customise the appearance of the guest authentication page to match the brand of each of our locations.

 ![Guest Portal Configuration](/assets/images/posts/unifi-custom-portal-config.png)
 ![Custom Branded Guest Portal](/assets/images/posts/unifi-custom-portal.png)